-The $D_2$ deformation event is post-mineralization and affects all the lithologies in the deposit, including the post-mineral QFPs. $D_2$ structures are associated with a penetrative fabric ( $S_2$ ) that has two dominant orientations: 1) a north-striking dipping 30-50° east; and 2) an east-northeast-striking dipping 70-80° southeast and locally overturned.
-The north-striking penetrative fabric is observed throughout the deposit (Figure 7-4).
-Overall, this fabric is generally weak in intensity, but where it overprints areas of syn-mineral alteration (i.e., sericite-ankerite) the deformation is more prominent.
+The D_2 deformation event is subdivided into two deformation episodes that are considered to be part of the same progressive deformation event.
+The D{2a} event is associated with the formation of a penetrative fabric (S_2) that strikes north to northwest and dips 30-50° east to northeast.
+The S_2 fabric is associated with an L_2 stretching lineation that plunges 30-60° towards the east.
+The S_2 fabric is observed throughout the deposit (Figure 7-4).
+Overall, this fabric is generally weak in intensity, but where it overprints areas of syn-mineral alteration (i.e., sericite-pyrite) the fabric is more prominent.
 This fabric locally transposes the vein- and replacement-type mineralization, but overall, its effect on the gold mineralized zones is interpreted to be minimal.

-Progressive deformation during $D_2$ leads to the formation of the Bank fault, which is a 100-200-m wide corridor of intense ductile deformation expressed as a reverse sinistral fault-shear zone with an unmeasured distance of displacement (may be upwards of a 1-2 km).
-The Bank fault cross-cuts and deforms the rocks of the Windfall deposit and is responsible for the folding of the north-striking fabric into an east-northeast orientation.
-The footwall of this structure is host to the Windfall deposit, whereas the hanging wall is characterized by strongly deformed and a gold-barren sequence of mafic to ultramafic volcanic rocks.
-The volcanic rocks, the pre- and post-mineral QFP dike rocks, the vein-and replacement-type gold mineralization, and the north-trending tectonic fabric (S2) are observed to be drag folded parallel to this structure within 50 m of the immediate footwall in the Lynx area.
+Progressive deformation leads to the formation of D{2b} structures that are associated to the Bank fault (i.e., Mazères deformation zone).
+The Bank fault is a 100-200-m wide corridor of intense ductile deformation expressed as a reverse sinistral fault-shear zone with an unmeasured distance of displacement (may be upwards of a 1-2 km).
+The Bank fault cross-cuts and deforms the rocks of the Windfall deposit and is responsible for the folding of the S_2 fabric into an east-northeast orientation.
+The Windfall deposit is located in the footwall of this structure, whereas the hanging wall is characterized by a gold-barren sequence of strongly deformed mafic volcanic rocks.
+The volcanic rocks, the pre- and post-mineral QFP dike rocks, the vein- and replacement-type gold mineralization, and the north-trending tectonic fabric (S_2) are observed to be drag folded parallel to this structure within 50 m of the immediate footwall in the Lynx area.

 The D3 deformation is defined by late brittle faults that overprint all lithologies, shear zones and gold mineralization.
 These late brittle structures are observed in drill core and underground exposures and are characterized by zones of broken core, fault gouge and cohesive fault breccias.
 These faults are steep to moderate dipping structures that strike north-northeast (Figure 7-4).
-The Windfall fault and the Romeo faults are part of the D3 fault system and easily visible by magnetic discontinuities observed in airborne geophysics surveys.
+The Windfall fault and the Romeo fault are part of the D3 fault system and are easily mapped using various geological logging codes and rock quality designation ("RQD") values.

-Figure 7-4: Interpreted surface geology of the Windfall gold deposit with modelled mineralized lenses and lithologies (elevation 235 m) The red polygons illustrate the location of mineralized lenses.
-Stereonet projections of the orientation of contacts of pre-mineral QFPs, gold-bearing features, and schistosity from oriented drill core structural measurements within individual mineralized zones.
+Figure 7-4: Interpreted surface geology of the Windfall gold deposit With modelled mineralized lenses (red polygons) and lithologies (elevation 235 m).
+Stereonet projections of the orientation of contacts of pre-mineral QFPs, gold-bearing features (i.e., Qtz-Py veins and Py veinlets), and schistosity from oriented drill core structural measurements within individual mineralized zones.

 Refer to Figure 7-9 and Figure 7-10 for vertical cross-sections (A'- B' Lynx zone) and (A - B Main zone), respectively.

-7.5 Mineralization Styles and Relative Timing
+7.5.
+Mineralization Styles and Relative Timing

 Two dominant styles of gold mineralization are observed in the Windfall deposit, and these are a vein-type and replacement-type mineralization.
-In addition to this, numerous remobilized gold veins crosscut these features.
+In addition to this, numerous remobilized gold veins cross-cut these features.